 The front dorsal fin of an angelfish has a complex shape.
 Let’s construct it in several steps.

 I draw the first segment of the fin; its form is similar to a triangle with a curved side.

 I add the second segment; it is longer than the previous one and bends towards the tail.

 I draw the last segment with an S-shaped contour line in the fish pencil drawing.

 I add the long, pointed ventral fins to the underside of the fish’s body.

 I draw the anal fin, adding it to the lower part of the fish’s body.

 The process is similar to designing the dorsal fin, but in this case without the smaller segment.

 I refine the mouth of the fish, drawing stylized "lips".

-I add the small pectoral fin to the side of the fish.
+The realistic beautiful fish drawing is coming along.
+Next up, I add the small pectoral fin to the side of the fish.